CompuCell3D/PythonScriptingManual/docs/reaction_diffusion_solver.rst

     <AdditionalTerm>0.01*F*CellType</AdditionalTerm>

-This means that function ``f`` will depend also on ``CellType`` . ``CellType`` holds the value of the type of the cell at particular location - ``x``, ``y``, ``z``
+This means that function ``f`` will depend also on ``CellType`` . ``CellType`` holds the value of the type of the cell at a particular location - ``x``, ``y``, ``z``
 - of the lattice.
-The inclusion of the cell type might be useful if you want to use additional terms which may change depending of the cell type.
+The inclusion of the cell type might be useful if you want to use additional terms which may change depending on the cell type.
 Then all you have to do is to either use if statements inside ``<AdditionalTerm>`` or form equivalent mathematical expression using functions allowed by ``muParser``: http://muparser.sourceforge.net/mup_features.html#idDef2

-For example, let's assume that additional term for second equation is the following:
+For example, let's assume that the additional term for the second equation is the following:

 .. math::